ggegoge/PyTDM/README.md

 and you can use it just like that!

 ### how it's made
-It's based on the same `pyttsx3` package I've just mentioned.
+It's based on the `pyttsx3` package I've just mentioned.
 The thing is that contrary to what many English speaking people think (looking at u americans) Polish actually __is__ pronounceable for someone knowing English.

 What `PyTDM` does is